-After the IPO, the Company uses the market closing price of its common stock as traded on the Nasdaq Capital Market to determine fair value.
+Subsequent to the IPO, the Company uses the market closing price of its common stock as traded on the Nasdaq Capital Market to determine fair value.

-The Company generally grants unvested restricted stock unit awards to non-employee directors for a fixed number of shares and a fixed vesting date.
+The Company generally grants unvested restricted stock unit awards to non-employee directors and executive management for a fixed number of shares and a fixed vesting schedule.
 The restricted stock unit awards are valued using the closing price on the date of grant.